Meet the Woman Who Convinced Apple, Starbucks, and Nike to Close Their Gender Pay Gaps

-Fortune: Bloomberg recently called you one of the 50 most influential people in business for your work on pay equity.
+Fortune: Bloomberg recently called you one of the 50 most influential people in business for your work on equal pay.
 Can you please explain what you do?

 Natasha Lamb: Arjuna Capital is a wealth management firm focused on sustainable and impact investing.
 We look to widen the lens on how we evaluate our investments, taking into account environmental, social and governance criteria and looking beyond traditional methods of analysis to incorporate the sustainability factors.
 So when it comes to the pay gap, we’re asking companies to close the gender pay gap and commit to keeping it closed.